nixonmwangi/Protocol-Engineering-and-Applied-Cryptography/README.md

 4. Develop portfolio-grade projects to showcase applied skills.

 5. Maintain a public learning log through blogs and GitHub commits.

+6. Contribute to open-source projects in cryptography or protocol engineering to gain real-world collaboration  experience.

 “Well we make plans ✝️ and God laughs 😂 | Wish me luck ദ്ദി | ≈ 24 Months of tillage ⌚”